 Grant for Seniors to Offset a Municipal Tax Increase

-This grant aims to offset an increase in the municipal taxes payable on their residences brought about by a significant increase in the value of their residence.
+This grant aims to offset a municipal tax increase brought about by a significant increase in the value of your residence.

 You may be entitled to the grant if you meet all of the conditions below.